Perturbing the spectrum of operator $T_n^d(A)$: Introduction and preliminaries

 If it is possible, than we immediately have an answer to

 \textbf{Question 2.} What can we say about $\bigcap\limits_{A\in\mathcal{B}_n}\sigma_*(T_n^d(A))$, when $\sigma_*$ runs through set $\lbrace\sigma_{l},\sigma_{r},\sigma\rbrace$?

-It turns out that for upper triangular operators of dimension $n=2$ we find nearly equivalent statements.
-Thus, for dimension $n=2$ we nearly get an equality in perturbation results.
-We present results on block operators of higher dimensions as well.

 We shall present all of our results using some notions from Fredholm theory.
-Namely, we will put into use notions of nullity and deficiency of operator.
-Precise definition follows (\cite{ZANA}).
-Let $X$ be a Banach space and $T\in\mathcal{B}(X)$.
-Then its nullity and deficiency are the following quantities, respectively: $\alpha(T)=\dim\mathcal{N}(T)$ and $\beta(T)=\dim\mathcal{H}/\mathcal{R}(T)$.
+Name\-ly, we will put into use notions of nullity and deficiency of operator.
+Precise definition follows \cite{ZANA}.
+Let operator $T\in\mathcal{B}(X)$.
+Then its nullity and deficiency are the following quantities, respectively: $\alpha(T)=\dim\mathcal{N}(T)$ and $\beta(T)=\dim X/\mathcal{R}(T)$.
 These quantities are nonnegative integers or $+\infty$.
-The following two lemmas enlight the reason for using such terminology in this article. \begin{Lema} Let $T\in\mathcal{B}(X)$.
-The following equivalence holds:
+The following lemma enlights the reason for using such terminology in this article. \begin{Lema} Let $T\in\mathcal{B}(X)$.
+The following equivalences hold: